embl-cba/imagej-courses/practicals/macro-recording.md

 &nbsp;

 #### Solution

 ```
 filepath = File.openDialog( "Select a File" );
 ```

-### Activity: Saving the results table with at a good place and with a good name
+### Activity: Saving the results table at a good place and with a good name

 Now that we have the input file as a variable, we can automatically save the results table with a name related to this file.
 Try to do this on your own.